darrensiegel/sample-api-service/README.md

 This example is an attempt to illustrate how simple it is to build a succinct yet fully CRUD capable REST application in Node.js.

-In addition to providing standard CRUD routes for each resource, the application provides a simple way to add custom routes (and an example of doing so with the authorization check on the `authorization` resource).
+In addition to automatically providing standard CRUD routes for each resource, the application provides an straightforward way to add custom routes (and an example of doing so with the authorization check on the `authorization` resource).

 This is by no means a production ready application.
 But even through one would need to incorporate various other features (e.g. schema validation, unified logging, a caching layer, etc.), it is interesting to see what can be done in under 300 lines of JavaScript.

 Furthermore, with a bit of refactoring this could be turned into a reusable framework that could provide the basis for many different applications fronting different